 Some hydrangea varieties need to be overwintered.
 We will explain when they need to be moved to a warmer location and what you should pay attention to when it comes to hydrangea winter care.

-Hydrangeas are a type of flowering shrub that grows in the greatest variety in Asia.
+Hydrangeas are flowering shrubs that grow in the greatest variety in Asia.
 You can either plant them directly in the garden or grow them as potted plants.
-They are generally known to be quite hardy, meaning that as a general rule, you don’t need to worry too much about a special hydrangea winter care.
+They are generally known to be quite hardy, meaning that, as a general rule, you don’t need to worry too much about a special hydrangea winter care.
 However, there are some exceptions.

 Hydrangea Winter Care: When is it Necessary?

 Although these blooming plants are considered hardy, there are situations when hydrangeas need winter care to protect them from ice, frost, and cold.
 Depending on your USDA Plant Hardiness Zone, you may need to protect all your plants over the winter months.
 You must winterize:

 - certain hydrangea varieties (like big-leaf) – even if they are planted in a bed

 - newly planted hydrangeas in their first winter

 - all types of hydrangeas in regions with severe winters

 If you have planted hydrangeas in containers, there are two ways to get them through the winter: either overwinter them in a frost-proof space or shield the plants from the cold.

 Proper hydrangea winter care is easiest if you have a protected location to store your plants during the cold months.
 This can be an unheated greenhouse, a cellar, or a dark room where the temperature does not exceed 40˚F. Avoid the temptation to overwinter the plants in warmer rooms: this isn’t good for your hydrangeas.